Skip to main content

 dar sidara company

-The CWC's strategic vision extends beyond state borders, positioning it as a pivotal player in the burgeoning offshore wind industry across New England, New York, and New Jersey.
+The CWC's strategic vision extends beyond state borders, positioning it as a pivotal collaborator in the burgeoning offshore wind industry across New England, New York, and New Jersey.
 This vision has been strengthened by industry partnerships developed over nearly a decade by Executive Director Kristin Urbach.

 Connecticut Offshore Wind Supply Chain Assessment